-- 1. All assignments and quizzes, with the exception of the midterms, the final exam, or anything due on the last day of classes will have an automatic one-week extension available.
+- 1. All assignments and quizzes, with the exception of the midterms or the final exam, will have an automatic one-week extension available.
 You do not need to request the extension... it's automatic - 2.
-This does not apply to the final, or anything due during Finals week... it's not me trying to be a jerk... it's just because, being the last week, I need to get grades in right afterwards (usually by that weekend), so I can't wait a week. - 3.
-THERE WILL BE NO ADDITIONAL EXTENSIONS GRANTED!!!
+This does not apply to the final, or anything due during Finals week... it's not trying to be a jerk... it's just because, being the last week, I need to get grades in right afterwards (usually by that weekend), so I can't wait a week. - 3.
+THERE WILL BE NO ADDITIONAL EXTENSIONS GRANTED !!!